BRIDEBOOK

 Streamlined sign-up with clearer steps and progressive disclosure

-More personalised recommendations based on couples’ preferences
+Personalised recommendations based on preferences and the planning stage

 Impact